Sam Husseini: Career

 I want to know what legitimacy your regime has sir.
 You come before us, representative of one of the most autocratic, misogynistic regimes on the face of the earth.
 Human Rights Watch and other reports of torture detention of activists, you squelched the democratic uprising in Bahrain, you tried to overturn the democratic uprising in Egypt and indeed you continue to oppress your own people.

 In 2018, Husseini was removed from the 2018 Russia–United States Summit press conference, prior to Trump and Putin's arrival in the room, when he held a sign saying "Nuclear Weapon Ban Treaty", which the Russian authorities called a "malicious item".
 A CBS News reporter stated that he had been "heckling" reporters and two security detail members.
 Husseini said he had hoped to ask Trump a question regarding the first legally binding Treaty on the Prohibition of Nuclear Weapons, with the goal of their total elimination.

 On January 16, 2025, Husseini was physically removed from U.S. Secretary of State Antony Blinken's final press conference after interrupting Blinken's prepared remarks with questions about the United States' handling of the humanitarian crisis in Gaza and United States complicity in Israeli war crimes in the Israel–Hamas war.
 As Husseini was being removed, he shouted "Criminal!
 Why aren't you in The Hague?" (a reference to the International Criminal Court).
 Husseini reported afterward that he was "carried out and handcuffed", and that he felt that the security team had used "excessive force".

+In July 2026, the Maryland Green Party elected Husseini as its nominee in Maryland's 4th congressional district for the 2026 election.